-Continuity of the structure must be considered because the resistance to water provided by a given structure is reduced by apertures through which water can freely move.
-Examples could include holes present within existing buildings, or in new construction where land drains are linked to sump pump systems, with the sumps being installed internal of the retaining shell, e.g. in light wells, thus providing a pathway for water to enter.
+Continuity of the structure must be considered because resistance to water provided by a given structure is reduced by apertures through which water can freely move.
+Examples could include holes present within existing buildings, or in new construction where land drains are linked to sump pump systems, with the sumps being installed internal of the retaining shell, e.g., in light wells, thus providing a pathway for water to enter.

-Temporary 110v pumps should be included during construction to address water penetration as necessary; 240v systems should be installed and commissioned as soon as viable once the 240v supply is installed.
+Temporary 110v pumps should be included during construction to address water penetration as necessary.
+240v systems should be installed and commissioned as soon as is viable once 240v supplies are installed.

-Systems must not link directly by gravity to soakaways where any of the previously stated scenarios occur because of the danger of backflow of water through the pipes or waterlogging of the local ground above slab/DPM level.
+Systems must not link directly by gravity to soakaways, where any of the reasons previously stated occur because of the danger of backflow of water through the pipes or waterlogging of the local ground above slab / DPM level.
 However, where such conditions are not present, sump pump systems may be employed to lift water up to ground level externally, discharging into gullies linked to soakaways.
 This detail should be designed by the Waterproofing Specialist.

-In consideration of the repair of defects, the inclusion of drained protection systems internally generally ensures that systems can be accessed for localised repair; however, this may be lessened where systems are sandwiched within the structure, i.e. within cavities.
+In consideration of repair of defects, the inclusion of drained protection systems internally generally ensures that systems can be accessed for localised repair, however this may be lessened where systems are sandwiched within the structure, i.e., within cavities.